 Select Prefer PG2 version of LockControl to use the PG2 lock control aspect if it exists on the object.
-This is used only if the object includes both VBPG and PG2 faceplates.

-- Legacy lock handling: Used if the LOCK property exists on the invocation object. - Standard LockControl: Uses the LockControl aspect in the Graphics Structure, below Graphic Tools VB6-> Special. - No Lock button: No lock button is used.
+- Legacy lock handling: Used if the LOCK property exists on the invocation object. - Standard LockControl: Uses a built-in LockControl. - No Lock button: No lock button is used.